Cost to Elevate a House: 2026 Home Elevation Guide

-Elevating a house above the flood zone typically costs $20,000 to $80,000, or about $10 to $90 per square foot depending on how much work you contract out.
-Complex coastal or full foundation-replacement jobs can reach $150,000 or more.
-Most projects take 6 to 12 weeks.
+Raising a house costs $20,000 to $80,000 for a typical single-family home, or roughly $10 to $90 per square foot depending on how much of the work is in the contract.
+Coastal and full foundation-replacement jobs reach $150,000 or more.
+Most projects run 6 to 12 weeks.

 Every figure here is a planning range from aggregate contractor pricing as of 2026, not a quote.
-Site conditions, your foundation, and your region move the number significantly, so treat this as the frame you put a real local bid into.
+Site conditions, your foundation, your lift height, and your region move the number significantly, so treat this as the frame you put a real local bid into.

 How much does it cost to raise a house?